-- Assignments are posted in the Canvas system for convenient 24/7 access. - 2.
-Asynchronous learning, no specified "meeting" times.
-Log on from home, work, or on the road. - 3.
-Weekly assignments are accepted at regular intervals during the week and are due by Sunday evening at 11:59 p.m. - 4.
-Students and instructors communicate via Canvas and email.
+- Assignments are posted in the Canvas system for convenient 24/7 access. - Asynchronous learning, no specified "meeting" times.
+Log on from home, work, or on the road. - Weekly assignments are accepted at regular intervals during the week and are due by Sunday evening at 11:59 p.m.
+Exact due dates may vary slightly by course. - Students and instructors communicate via Canvas and email.
 Assignments are submitted directly in the Canvas online system. - 5.
 Cautions: - Due to the accelerated nature of these classes, students without strong time management, reading, computer and Internet skills should consider the instructor-led program.
 Take the online skills quiz! - Students may only withdraw within the first two weeks of each five-week class.
 Refund requests must be received by the Admissions Office within three calendar days including the start date.